markcollinscope/BASH-UTILITIES-FOR-REUSE/tmp.md

-# BASH-UTILS - VERSION 0.9 - REVIEW EDITION
+# BASH-UTILS - VERSION 0.9.0 - CURRENTLY UNDER REVIEW - BUT USABLE
+There may be typos in this documentation.
+It is still under review.

 A set of over 40 bash utility functions to make writing complex well structured Bash Scripts easier.

 Broadly speaking the utilities provide functionality to simplify